 - Assets are fully depreciated when disposed of and no cash flows are associated with the disposals

 - No purchase or sale of businesses

 As a result, the only item we will forecast in our model will relate to the acquisition of fixed assets or property plant & equipment (PP&E).
-It is often referred to as CAPEX, shortened for capital expenditures.
+It is often referred to as CAPEX, short for capital expenditures.

 Cash Flows from Financing Activities

 After forecasting investing activities, we will now learn how to calculate cash flows from financing activities.
 Most financing activity items are calculated by simply comparing the forecast year with the prior year.
-In our model, we included dividends as our financing activity.
+In our model, we included dividends in our financing activity.
 In practice, some organizations include dividend cash flows in operating activities.
 The choice should reflect how dividends are reported in financial statements.